 Combined Street and Utility Latecomer Agreement Code Provisions

-In 2013, the Legislature passed ESHB 1717, which, among other things, modified chapter 35.91 RCW in several key areas for sewer and water facility latecomer agreements in cities, towns, counties, and drainage districts.
-All municipalities should have updated their combined street and utility latecomer agreement municipal code sections to reflect the 2013 changes.
-Five key areas to look at are:
+Chapter 35.91 RCW addresses sewer and water facility latecomer agreements in cities, towns, counties, and drainage districts.
+Combined street and utility latecomer agreement municipal code sections should include the following:

 - Definition of "water and sewer facilities."

-- Municipalities are required to honor a request for a utility latecomer agreement, but still have the option not to enter into a street latecomer agreement.
+- Whether they enter into the agreement.
+Municipalities are required to honor a request for a utility latecomer agreement, but still have the option not to enter into a street latecomer agreement.

 - Conditions to be met by a property owner who wishes to contract with a municipality or district for water or sewer facilities should mimic those stated above under "What conditions must be met?"